Nikitha-Godavarthi/visa-ui-suggestion-system/README.md

-# 💡 Visa Design System – Natural Language → Component Suggestion Tool
+# Visa Design System – Natural Language → Component Suggestion Tool

 This is a web application that lets developers describe UI components in natural language and receive:

-- 🧩 Suggested components from the **Visa Product Design System**.
+- Suggested components from the **Visa Product Design System**.
-- 💻 Ready-to-use React code snippets using Visa Nova components.
+- Ready-to-use React code snippets using Visa Nova components.

 ---

+## Features Implemented

+- Designed and built a real-time UI suggestion tool that returns tailored component code snippets based on natural language input.
+- Hardcoded the Component suggestion logic and generated code logic into the backend.
+- Integrated “Copy to Clipboard” functionality for both suggested components and full code output, enhancing user efficiency.
+- Persisted user interactions by storing and displaying recent search queries using browser localStorage.

+---

-## 🛠️ Approach & Technical Choices
+## Approach & Technical Choices

 - **Frontend**: Vite + React + TypeScript + Visa Nova Design System.
 - **Backend**: Express.js with a lightweight REST API.